Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-01.md

 Just skim the repos and look at a couple of files.
 Usually, the code will be in `index.js` or in `src` folder.

+Imagine its your first day on the job and you have been pointed to these directories and need to use these libraries...

 <!-- > -->

 Answer these questions as you explore the repos below.